 Piazza del Popolo Ascoli

 During the Epiphany every year, this piazza holds the Befana festival.
-Rome is very Catholic practicing city, making the religious holidays of great importance and encouraging grand festivals in relation to them.
+Rome is a very Catholic city, making the religious holidays of great importance and encouraging grand festivals in relation to them.
 Piazza Navona is similar to the ancient stadiums and is one which holds incredible character.

 Piazza San Pietro / St. Peter’s Square